 Evidence is Key

 First, no matter which framework you use to create your character, it must be based on real evidence.
-Otherwise, instead of articulating customers’ needs and desires, it will articulate your (team’s) own bias and assumptions.
+Otherwise, instead of articulating customers’ needs and desires, it will articulate your (team’s) own biased assumptions.

 Stories Bring Characters to Life